-Laminitis used to be considered a condition suffered most typically by overweight ponies after gorging themselves on spring grass, but we now know there are a wide range of other causes.
+Laminitis in horses used to be considered a condition suffered most typically by overweight ponies after gorging themselves on spring grass, but we now know there are a wide range of other causes.

-Research has identified that horses of all sizes and shapes suffering from metabolic conditions, such as Cushing’s disease, are also common sufferers of laminitis.
-Concussion can also be a cause so competition horses working on hard ground can be susceptible and steroid treatment for other conditions can also lead to a horse suffering an unexpected bout.
+Horses of all sizes and shapes suffering from metabolic conditions, such as Cushing’s disease, are also common sufferers of laminitis.
+Concussion can also be a cause making competition horses working on hard ground susceptible, while steroid treatment for other physical problems can also lead to a horse suffering an unexpected bout of the painful condition.

 If you suspect laminitis, seek veterinary advice immediately.
 Prompt diagnosis and the correct treatment, combined with careful ongoing management and shoeing, can make the difference between a speedy resolution with a return to full work and irreversible foot changes.